Pete-Nime/Data_Wharehouse/README.md

 # Testing of AWS Redshift

 - Testing by running create_tables.py and checking the table schemas in the redshift database.
-Useing of Query Editor in the AWS Redshift console for this.
+Using of Query Editor in the AWS Redshift console for this.
-Build ETL Pipeline

 - Implementing of the logic in etl.py to load data from S3 to staging tables on Redshift.
-- Implementing the logic in etl.py and load data from staging tables to analytics tables on Redshift.
+- Implementing the logic in etl.py and loading of data from staging tables to analytics tables on Redshift.
 - Testing by running etl.py after running create_tables.py and running the analytic queries on  Redshift database and compare the results with the expected results.
 -Delete your redshift cluster when finished due unwanted accumulating of cost.